itsimpeccable/my-one-year-of-hacking/README.md

 tl;dr: I'm going to learn to code, and build a bunch of things.

-I really got myself in artificial intelligence and machine learning, and I want to learn more about it over the next year along with a ton of mathematics.
+I really got myself in artificial intelligence, and I want to learn more about it over the next year along with a ton of mathematics.
 I'm also going to make my first [Sprig](https://sprig.hackclub.com) game.

 Additionally, I'm going to be learning a lot of other things, including: